yachielab/RCP-PCR_CRISPR_KO/README.md

 ## RCP-PCR_CRISPR_KO
 Analysis tool for RCP-PCR experiments on CRISPR/Cas9 clonal knock out experiments.
-This tool is for analyzing on local computers.
-Contact the developer for codes for cluster servers.
+This tool is for analyzing on local/cluster computers.

 Current Version: 1.2